PenguinEmpire/PenguinEmpire.github.io/docs/advanced-topics/archiconda.md

 title: Archiconda
 sidebar_position: 7
 ---

-## Archiconda
+Conda package manager

-Python environment manager on Jetson
+We used Archiconda as a Python environment manager on Jetson Nano

 Archiconda is a distribution of conda for 64-bit arm.
 Conda is an open-source, cross-platform, language-agnostic package manager and environment management system, popular for Python and R.